 Apart from the money saved due to shortened system payback, you will also save on electricity bills for a long stretch.
 Generally, solar companies provide a 25–30-year guarantee, where the system will undoubtedly generate a certain amount of power over its lifetime.

-As such, you can save about $60,000 in utility bills.
+As such, you can save a significant amount.
 Additionally, the excess electricity generated can be transferred back to the national grid, thus giving you a chance to earn more money via net metering.

 Fewer Negative Environmental Impacts